Contents

 Visas cost € 90 for adults, € 45 for children aged 6-12, € 35 for applicants from Armenia, Azerbaijan, and Belarus, and € 67,50 for applicants from Cabo Verde.
 Additional fees may apply for applications through visa service centers.

-To travel from Qatar, you can use the VFS Global visa service — a visa application center in Doha that handles applications for all Schengen countries.
+To apply for a visa from Qatar, you can use the VFS Global visa service — a visa application center in Doha that handles applications for all Schengen countries.
+Many Schengen countries use VFS Global in Doha, while some countries may use another provider, such as BLS International for Spain.

 Another option is to buy tour packages that cover such services.
-Finally, you can get the visa at the consulate of the country you intend to visit — if you are going to spend equal periods in several European countries, apply for permission to the embassy of the Schengen state of your first entry.
+Finally, you can get the visa at the consulate of the country you intend to visit — if you are going to spend equal periods in several European countries, apply for permission at the embassy of the Schengen state where you first enter.

 Step-by-step visa application process